jorgmayo/recursionschemes/recursionTalk.md

 res: Int = 16
 ```

-We can follow each step of recursion as:
+We can follow each step of recursion in the following gif:

 ![](examples/animation.gif)

-So we are done! we achive our goal of lifting evalToInt to our recursive data type `Ring`.
-But, our implementation of `cata` looks pretty particular for this case.
-As we can see in our first diagram, we can do this for any functor and for any evaluation, i.e, an algebra over it.
-Lets do this in the same way, by reading the diagram:
+So we are done!
+We achive our goal of lifting `evalToInt` to our recursive data type `Ring`.
+But, our implementation of `cata` looks pretty concrete for this case.
+As we can see in our first diagram, we can do this for any functor and for any evaluation, i.e, any algebra over it.
+Let's do this in the same way, by reading the diagram.

-Of course, the eval function can be parametriced as any function with signature `F[A] => A`.
-This kind of function is called an F-algebra over the fixed type A.

-Lets start doing it simple.
-Lets apply it to our basic example `RingF` and `evalToInt`.
-In this case, our implementation of `m` should be:

 ```scala
 def cata[F[_], A](alg: F[A] => A)(implicit F: Functor[F]): Fix[F] => A = {
     x => alg(F.map(cata(alg))(Fix.unfix(x)))
 }
 ```

 And, with this, we can call it by typing `cata(evalToInt)(ringFunctor)(exp1)`.
+One of the best properties of this way of building recursion is that there is no direct dependence between the algebra and recursion.
+All the steps required to traverse the structure are under the hood, so we don't need to worry about recursive calls, we only need to define our algebra in the most simple way.

+One note about terminology: the name `cata` comes from catamorphism, which etymology comes from Greek and is the composed word cata, wich means  "downwards", and morphism, wich can be translated as "shape".
+So, this name fits very well with its behaviour.

-### A real example: Lists and folds
+## Lists and folds

 ---

-At the very begining, we talk about Lists as an essential example of recursive data type.
-There is as well one basic operation over Lists implemented in scala called foldLeft.
-What this function do is to traverse the List structure evaluating, a function with an starting value.
+At the very beginning, we talk about Lists as an essential example of recursive data type.
+There is as well one basic operation over Lists implemented in scala called foldRight.
+What this function does is to traverse the List structure by evaluating a function with a starting value.
 Lest see an example of this:

 ```scala
 val l1 = List("a", "b", "c")